linkerd/website/linkerd.io/content/service-mesh-glossary/_index.md

 defined the term
 "service mesh" itself.
 First released 2016, Linkerd is designed to be the fastest, lightest-weight service mesh possible for Kubernetes.
-Linkerd is a Cloud Native Computing Foundation (CNCF) incubating project.
+Linkerd is a Cloud Native Computing Foundation (CNCF) graduated project.

 ## Load balancing